nunit/nunit.analyzers/documentation/NUnit2015.md

 ## Description

-Consider using the constraint model, Assert.That(expr2, Is.SameAs(expr1)), instead of the classic model, Assert.AreSame(expr1, expr2).
+Consider using the constraint model, Assert.That(actual, Is.SameAs(expected)), instead of the classic model, Assert.AreSame(expected, actual).

 ## Motivation